Myitian/LiteProtobuf/README.md

 # LiteProtobuf
-A simple Protobuf serializer/deserializer.
-A non-simple Protobuf serializer/deserializer that heavily utilizes source generation.
+A Protobuf serializer/deserializer that heavily utilizes source generation.

 Currently, only pre-defined ProtobufNode types are supported:
 - ProtobufByteArray